A Saint Who Levels Up Through Necromancy

 The Minoans worshipped the Titans.

-The old Constellations who were driven out in their struggle with the Olympians, Zeus and his kin, and lost their light.
+The old Constellations who were driven out in their struggle with the Olympians — Zeus and his kin — and lost their light.

 The owner of this watch is different.

-If it’s the ruins of the Minoan civilization, which worshipped the Titan gods, then surely it can draw out a response from the old Constellation.
+If it’s the ruins of the Minoan civilization, which worshipped the Titan gods,

 “…to use a Relic as the medium.”